forestb/levelup-powershell-nuget-clear/README.md

 # levelup-powershell-nuget-reset

 This project adds the `Reset-LevelUpNuGet` command to your shell.
+The intent is for the `Reset-LevelUpNuGet` command to be executed within directories containing POS integration `.sln` files.  (e.g. Aloha, POSitouch, Micros, etc)

 ## Getting Started